Far Cry 5: Plot

 In late 2018, a joint operation between the United States Marshals Service and the county sheriff's department—consisting of Deputy Marshal Cameron Burke (Doug Hutchison), Sheriff Earl Whitehorse (Christopher Heyerdahl) and his deputies Joey Hudson (Luisa D'Oliveira), Staci Pratt (Julian Bailey) and the player character, an unnamed Junior Deputy—arrive at an Eden's Gate church to detain Joseph Seed with a federal arrest warrant on charges of kidnapping with the intent to harm.
 Although Joseph offers no resistance, he claims that God will not allow him to be taken.
 As he is escorted away, cult members attack the task force and cause their helicopter to crash.
 Joseph escapes and commands the cult to capture the task force members; Hudson is captured by John, Pratt becomes Jacob's slave, and both Whitehorse and the Marshal are hypnotized by Faith.

 The Deputy survives and escapes with the help of Richard "Dutch" Roosevelt, a local survivalist and Vietnam War veteran who explains that the cult has interpreted the attempt to arrest Joseph as the fulfillment of his prophecies.
 Believing the end of the world is upon them, they have begun "the Reaping", a concentrated effort to purge Hope County of non-believers and gather all material needs.
 As the county is now cut off from the outside world, Dutch tasks the Deputy with contacting the fledgling resistance scattered throughout Hope County to gather allies, rescue the task force and dismantle the cult's operations to erode the influence of Joseph and the Heralds.
-Although the Heralds focus their efforts on stopping the Deputy, they maintain an interest in recruiting them to their cause.
+Although the Heralds focus their efforts on stopping the Deputy, they maintain an interest in recruiting him to their cause.

 Joseph's younger brother John lures the Deputy to Holland Valley by broadcasting a message showing Hudson as his captive.
 John indoctrinates residents to the cult's beliefs by subjecting them to a forced baptism to "cleanse" them, tattooing their "sins" onto their bodies, and carving out the marked skin as part of their "atonement".
 John captures the Deputy and concludes that their sin is Wrath.
 When the Deputy escapes, John retaliates by taking over the town of Fall's End where he forces the Deputy to confront him and atone for their sins.
 A counterattack by the local Resistance prompts John to flee, leading to the Deputy engaging him in an aerial dogfight and mortally wounding him.
 As he lies dying, John remarks that the Deputy will not save anyone and asserts that Joseph is right.
 The Deputy rescues Hudson and the captive survivors and destroys John's bunker.